raimo-al/LongTermStorageaDNA-Scripts/README.md

 ## Requirements :
 For the pipeline to need to download your preferred reference genome in the directory "$ScratchDir" (ScratchDir="/path/to/your/scratchdirectory/").

+## Pipeline workflow:

 ## aDNAPrePro

 The first part of the pipeline, **aDNAPrePro** (**v1.0**), is now available.
 It contains scripts and customised code developed for the analysis of ancient human genomic data generated  the project **“The effect of long-term storage on ancient DNA samples”** (Master’s thesis).

-## Pipeline workflow:

-### aDNAPrePro-Installation.sh

-Is your Installation Script and is executed automatically by the wget command above.
 Please make sure that all shell scripts have permissions and are executable.
 Please launch the scripts in the following order:

+**aDNAPrePro-Installation.sh**

+Is your Installation Script and is executed automatically by the wget command above.

 - **Step1.sh**: Step 1 consists of Adapter trimming with Cutadapt